showpass/showpass-wordpress-plugin/README.md

 `hide_children='true'` will not show any recurring events at all.

 `only_parents='true'` will show non-recurring events as well as the main recurring events.
-When using `only_parents='false'` this will show non-recurring events as well as all occurences of recurring events.
+When using `only_parents='false'` this will show non-recurring events as well as all occurrences of recurring events.

 By default `hide_children='false'` and `only_parents='true'`.